-- · STATIC CRACKS: - 1.
-Saw cut cracks to a minimum 1/4" width and minimum 1/4" depth. - 2.
-Prime if necessary. - Fill with NEOGARD® 70991 or 70995 polyurethane sealant and strike flush with concrete deck.
+- 1. Saw cut cracks to a minimum 1/4" width and minimum 1/4" depth. - 2.
+Prime if necessary. - 3.
+Fill with Neogard 70991 polyurethane sealant and strike flush with concrete deck.
 Allow sealant to fully cure. - 4.
-Clean repair area with NEOGARD® 8500 BioDegradable Cleaner and/or solvent wipe.
-Extend cleaning 6"-8" beyond the affected area. - 5.
+Solvent wipe the affected area, or clean with Neogard 8500 BioDegradable Cleaner.
+Clean 6"-8" beyond the affected area. - 5.
 Prime any exposed substrate. - 6.
 Apply base coat material over any primed areas at 24 mils DFT and embed reinforcing fabric into wet coating, centering fabric over the saw cut crack.
 Allow to fully cure. - 7.
 Apply additional base coat material as necessary to fully encapsulate reinforcing fabric. - 8.
-Apply topcoat, extending application of material at least 4" beyond the repair area. - DYNAMIC CRACKS: - 1.
-Moving cracks are a fundamental issue related to the substrate and need to be addressed before repair can be done to the coating. - 2.
-Once movement has been addressed, follow steps outlined for repairing static cracks.
+Apply topcoat, extending application of material at least 4" beyond the repair area.